Coleslaw, cornbread on the side

 Wednesday, May 3, 2017

 Here are two heart-healthy recipes that can accompany a wide range of main dishes.
-They are drawn from traditional African American recipes.
+They are drawn from traditional Black recipes.

-African Americans have a higher risk of stroke and heart disease than other Americans because high blood pressure, obesity and diabetes are more prevalent among African Americans.
+Black Americans have a higher risk of stroke and heart disease than other Americans because high blood pressure, obesity and diabetes are more prevalent among Blacks.
 A healthy diet is one way to address some of those issues and reduce the risk of stroke.

 Fresh Citrus and Ginger Coleslaw